wp-plugins/page-scroll-to-id/readme.txt

 = How do I make my links work from other/different pages =

 To make your links work from any page, you need to add the full address in your links href (instead of just the hash with the id).
 For example, you'll need to change `<a href="#id" rel="m_PageScroll2id">link</a>` to something like `<a href="http://mysite.com/some-page/#id" rel="m_PageScroll2id">link</a>`.
 The same applies for your WP custom menus.
 You'll need to insert the full address in the `URL` field.
+To enable page scrolling to URL location hash on page load, check `Scroll to location hash` in plugin settings.

 = The page doesn't scroll exactly where I want =